oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 **CSAF post-processor**: CSAF producer that transforms an existing CSAF document into a new CSAF document, for example, by removing or redacting elements according to sharing policies.

+**CSAF SBOM matching system**: A program that connects to or is an SBOM database and is able to manage CSAF documents as required by CSAF management system as well as matching them to SBOM components of the SBOM database.

 **CSAF producer**: program that emits output in the CSAF format

 **CSAF translator**: CSAF post-processor which takes a CSAF document as input and translates values of properties into another language.
 The output is a valid CSAF document.